9 Reasons Talented Millennials Get Fired

 "Excuses kill more millennial careers than all the social media distractions and overshares combined," said Aaron Orendorff, founder of blogging company IconiContent.
 "When something goes wrong -- even if you're not completely at fault -- own it.
 Ask what you can learn.
 Take the criticism and say thank you."

 9. Lack of gratitude

 Cheryl Snapp Conner, founder of SnappConner PR and Content University, told me about her occasional frustrations with millennial employees.

 It doesn't matter how talented you are.
-If you're an insensitive jerk who puts your needs ahead of everyone else's, you might get fired.
+If you're seen as insensitive or someone who puts your own needs ahead of everyone else's, you might get fired.